setl/verafied-java-core/README.md

 # Using the Library #

-For instruction on how to implement see the following components
+For example implementation see the following code

 Create Credential